Dotosh/BioGIM/README.md

 BioGIM is a mechanistic model formulated in Python to describe:

-- Microbial growth dynamics and substrate consumption under thiosulfate biodesulfurization.
+- Microbial growth dynamics and thiosulfate biodesulfurization to sulfate and elemental sulfur.
 - The effect of sulfate product (SO₄²⁻) inhibition on microbial growth and metabolism.
 - The critical sulfate inhibition threshold (PSO₄,max) and its effect on metabolic pathways.
 - The metabolic switch from thiosulfate to elemental sulfur (S⁰) as a secondary substrate under substrate-limited conditions.

-BioGIM uses four state variables:
+BioGIM uses four time-series state variables:
 - Biomass (X)
 - Thiosulfate (S, S₂O₃²⁻)
 - Sulfate (P, SO₄²⁻)
 - Elemental sulfur (PS, S⁰)

-And twelve parameters, which are dynamically estimated or provided by the user.
+And twelve parameters, which are dynamically estimated based on the state variables.
 All model equations and parameter definitions are given in [Table 1 of the published paper](https://doi.org/YOUR_DOI_HERE).

 ---

 ## Features

-- **Dynamic simulation** of microbial, substrate, and product concentrations.
+- **Dynamic simulation** of microbial growth, substrate consumption, and product (sulfate and elemental sulfur) production.
 - **Parameter estimation** and model calibration using experimental time-series data.
-- **Scenario and sensitivity analyses** for process optimization.
+- **Validation, scenario analysis, and sensitivity analysis** for process optimization.
 - **Publication-quality plotting** for model validation and reporting.
 - **Open-source and extensible** for custom bioprocess applications.